Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 "We should take them now," Golos snapped impatiently, his voice low and vulgar.

 "Silence," Ayxin sibilated.
 "We shall observe their abilities and cantrips."

 Golos grumbled, emitting a thrum of louring thunder.

-“This is your territory, isn’t it?” their eldest declared mockingly.
-“Your people look like they’re in a shocking state.
-They look half-starved.”
+"This is your territory, isn't it?" their eldest declared mockingly.
+"Your people are in a shocking state.
+They look half-starved."

-“Yes, you have taken far too little care of this place.”
+"Yes, you have taken too little care of this place."
 Ayxin furrowed her brow ridges attractively.
-Her own territory was flush with Merfolk who had built up entire theologies surrounding the Dragon of the Mount.
-“Father will hear of this.”
+Her territory was flush with fat Merfolk, building entire theologies surrounding the Dragon of the Mount.
+"Father will hear of this."

 The two humans, one male and the other female, stopped to study the village.